slaveOftime/Fun.Blazor/Fun.Blazor.Docs.Wasm/Pages/CliUsage/CliUsageDemo.md

         mudCard [
             mudAlert() {
                 icon Icons.Filled.AccessAlarm
-                childContentStr "This is the way"
+                childContent "This is the way"
-                CAST
             }
         ]
     ```